alecgalba/alecgalba.github.io/_posts/2017-07-17-questions_for_you.markdown

 ---

-Have you ever thought about switching your career to do something you are deeply passionate about?
+Have you ever considered switching your career to do something you are deeply passionate about?

 If that dream career switch required you to learn a skill that you had no prior experience in, would you still do it?